hashicorp/nomad-pack-community-registry/packs/ceph/README.md

 * `value` (string) - Specifies the value to compare the attribute against using the specified operation.

-Below is also an example of how to pass `constraints` to the CLI with with the `-var` argument.
+Below is also an example of how to pass `constraints` to the CLI with the `-var` argument.

 ```bash
 nomad-pack run -var 'constraints=[{"attribute":"$${meta.my_custom_value}","operator":">","value":"3"}]' packs/ceph